Topological sheaves and spaces of distributions in the global case: Topological Sheaves and Algebras

-As in the case of modules, if $\calF$ is w-compact then $\Homcont(\calF,\cdot)$ commutes with arbitrary direct sums.
+As in the case of modules, if $\calF$ is $w$-compact then $\Homcont(\calF,\cdot)$ commutes with arbitrary direct sums.
 Similar considerations hold for the sheaf $\calHomcont$. \end{remark}

-\begin{remark} We have analogues of Remark and \ref{oss:prodottocompatti1} and Remark \ref{oss:prodottocompatti} for $w$-compact sheaves.
-In particular if $\tau=*,\rightarrow,\leftarrow$ and $!$ the multiple tensor products of w-compact sheaves coincide.
-Moreover this tensor product preserves w-compactness, fp-compactness and proj-compactness. \end{remark}
+\begin{remark} We have analogues of Remark \ref{oss:prodottocompatti1} and Remark \ref{oss:prodottocompatti} for $w$-compact sheaves.
+In particular if $\tau=*,\rightarrow,\leftarrow$ and $!$ the multiple tensor products of $w$-compact sheaves coincide.
+Moreover this tensor product preserves $w$-compactness, fp-compactness and proj-compactness. \end{remark}

-\subsection{Compactly generated sheaves and regular sheaves}
+\subsubsection{Compactly generated sheaves and regular sheaves}